-The Mike Yarrow Peace Fellowship is a year-long program, but begins with an intensive training program for the Peace Fellows from June 26th through Tuesday, July 4, 2017.
-In addition, other training opportunities may be provided to the Peace Fellows throughout the remainder of the year, along with ongoing support from each other and from mentors.
+The Mike Yarrow Peace Fellowship is a year-long program, but begins with an intensive training program for the Peace Fellows from June 27th through Tuesday, July 1, 2019.
+In addition, online training opportunities are planned for the Peace Fellows throughout the remainder of the year, along with ongoing support from each other and from mentors.

-The Intensive Summer training includes many of the elements of the prior Peace Activist Trainee program, but does so in a more concentrated 7-10 day “intensive”, providing approximately 56 or more “training hours”, compared with the roughly 64 hours in the 4 week PAT model (of which 22 hours were devoted to designing and executing a common project, which is omitted from this model).
+The Intensive Summer training includes many of the elements of the prior Peace Activist Trainee program, but does so in a more concentrated 5 day “intensive”.
 The shortened duration of the training makes it more accessible for youth from beyond Seattle.

-The training has 2 components: 1) the “Seattle Component”, in Seattle, where the PAT training had been conducted; and 2) the “Seabeck Component” at the NW Regional FOR Seabeck Annual Conference on Hood Canal, where the training continues alongside the conference, allowing mingling with FOR conference attendees (seasoned activists) and making use of the workshop leaders and keynote speakers brought to that conference for specialized training with the Peace Fellows.
+The training has 2 components: 1) the “Seattle Component”, in Seattle; and 2) the “Seabeck Component” at the NW Regional FOR Seabeck Annual Conference on Hood Canal, where the training continues alongside the conference, allowing mingling with FOR conference attendees (seasoned activists) and making use of the workshop leaders and keynote speakers brought to that conference for specialized training with the Peace Fellows.
 Both components run all day and into the evening and involve at least some overnights, with chaperones.

-The 2017 summer schedule for the Intensive Training, starts in Seattle on Monday, June 26th and finishes at the Seabeck conference center on Tuesday, July 4, 2017, with the transition day on Friday, June 30th.
+The 2019 summer schedule for the Intensive Training, starts in Seattle on Thursday, June 27th and finishes at the Seabeck conference center on Monday, July 1, 2019.

 The training includes activities such as:

 - Campaign Development

 - Persuasion through narrative, identity; and story telling